-Some women will be excited to have an excuse to go shopping while others may be reluctant to spend a lot of money on clothes they'll only wear for 7 months.
+Some women will be excited to have an excuse to go shopping, while others may be reluctant to spend a lot of money on clothes they'll only wear for seven months.
 No matter which camp you fall into, there is no denying you'll likely need some new duds to make it through the next two trimesters.

 - A Great Bra - One of the first things you'll notice need a new product are your growing breasts.
-We recommend a comfortable nursing bra that will accommodate your growth for the next 6 months.
+We recommend a comfortable nursing bra that will accommodate your growth for the next six months.
 Choosing a nursing bra over a maternity bra means double duty for the price of one.
-Nursing bras are designed to accommodate breast size fluctuations that happen during breastfeeding, so they are a good choice for pregnancy fluctuations as well.
+Nursing bras are designed to accommodate breast size fluctuations during breastfeeding, so they are a good choice for pregnancy fluctuations.

 - Black Stretch Pants - A great pair of basic black stretchy pants that can go with anything are perfect for maternity wear as they can be worn multiple times a week paired with different tops and accessories to create a whole new look.
-Co-workers will never notice the pant repeat with a variety of stylish blouses on hand.
+Co-workers will never notice the pants repeat with various stylish blouses on hand.

 - Comfy Shoes - A pair of comfortable shoes without heels can help you keep your balance and prevent back pain.
 You might consider shoes that are a half size larger than you normally wear as most women's feet grow or swell during pregnancy.

 - Tank Tops - Add a few tank tops to your list of must-have items.
 These tops are suitable no matter what the weather and can be paired with sweaters, cardigans, blazers, and other accessories.

 - Maternity Jeans - Jeans are a staple in most wardrobes, and maternity wear is no exception.
 Whether you can wear them to work or just for the weekend, these stylish pants shouldn't be overlooked.